Autumn call is now closed – thank you to all who applied!

 You don’t need to contact the supervisor(s) you are interested in before applying.
 You can do so if you wish, but please notice that many supervisors receive a great amount of emails daily, so they might not be able to get back to you.

 Matching the candidates with the suitable supervisors will be done during the review process.
 In the application form, you can indicate which professor(s) you would like to work with and we will take this into account in the review process.
-Candidates proceeding to the final stages of the call (conditional proposals), will also have a chance to rank the proposals they receive in the order of preference.
+Candidates proceeding to the final stages of the call (Expressions of Interest), will also have a chance to rank the proposals they receive in the order of preference.

 We aim for joint supervision, meaning one candidate will have one primary and one or more co-supervisors providing a larger pool of expertise and guidance (e.g., AI fundamentals + application area, cross-university, and university + industry).